-- Using password protected software to house passwords in
+- Using password protected software in which to store passwords.

-- Segregating duties among two or more people so no one person has too much access or control
+- Segregating duties among two or more people so no one person full access or control.

 How We Protect Your Online Security

 The security of your financial information is one of Frontier State Bank's most important responsibilities.
-We maintain our Internet banking platform using stringent information security guidelines and use many lines of defense to protect your account information.
-From authentication, SSL, encryption software, high-end firewalls, and automatic log off, your information is always safe and secure.
+We maintain our Internet banking platform using stringent information security guidelines including customer authentication1, SSL2, encryption software3, high-end firewalls4, and automatic log-off5 to ensure our customer’s information is safe and secure.

 From the moment account information leaves your computer to the time it enters our Internet banking system; we take numerous steps to ensure your information is secure in cyberspace.
 We make sure only authorized people with secure browsers can access our system.

 You must enter your password, and we must verify it before you are allowed to access your accounts.
 If you are not using the computer normally utilized to access your account (the computer you are using has a different IP address), we will ask you security questions to verify your identity before allowing you to access Online Banking.

 Only browsers supporting the SSL security protocol with 128 bit can be used to log on to our system.
 Once online, we make sure only you can view any information about your accounts.
 SSL uses a digital signature to make sure that no one other than the bank can send you bank information; your browser will only accept information from the Internet banking system.
 SSL also uses the highest level of encryption supported by your browser to encrypt all information before it is sent.
 This ensures that only the browser that logged on can read any information the system supplies.